mcpython4-coding/Documentation/mcpython/common/factory/combined/simple.md

         This is the simple variant, allowing for configuration and than single block construction
         todo: add a variant with template system for defining e.g. wood which than construct all needed wood items for it
+        todo: add a system to auto-add to creative tabs

         variable FILE_COUNTER